 FJ Cruiser High Mileage Oil

-The only fact to consider is: 5w gives a much better cold start-up protection in all conditions.
+The only fact to consider is: that 5w gives much better cold start-up protection in all conditions.
 Better protection than a 10w.

 FJ Cruiser 400K Miles